yurabh/bulletin_board_server/README.md

 * start_enable_key=${Value}
 * start_enable_value=${Value}

-2.2.3 For jwt.properties you must set the value like:
+2.2.3 For jwt.properties you should set the value like:

 * jwt.secret=${Value}

-2.3 You must create the database manually or automatically.
+2.3 You should create the database manually or automatically.

 1)Scripts for creating a database and tables can be found in the root of the project in the directory sql.

-2)On the other hand, jpa can create a database and tables automatically, which you must set in db.properties. hibernate.show_ddl=${Value} - true instead of false.
+2)On the other hand, jpa can create a database and tables automatically, which you should set in db.properties. hibernate.show_ddl=${Value} - true instead of false.

-2.4 You must save the author to be able to obtain a token for the author and to be able to use the token to access secure endpoints.
+2.4 You should save the author to be able to obtain a token for the author and to be able to use the token to access secure endpoints.
 If you do not do this and try to access the protected endpoints you will get a 401 unauthenticated error.